 The EDI Oversight Group aims to ensure that EDI is embedded and coordinated across the College.
-It comprises three nominated senior leads: Dr Bhanu Williams as Trustee representative; Dr Camilla Kingdon (VP for Education and Professional Development and President elect) as College Senior Officer; and Robert Okunnu as Director of Policy and External Affairs, representing staff.
+It comprises three nominated senior leads: Dr Bhanu Williams as Trustee representative, Dr Camilla Kingdon as President and Robert Okunnu as Director of Policy and External Affairs, representing staff.